Sir Thomas Chapman, 7th Baronet: Descendants

-Chapman had four daughters: Eva Jane Louisa (b.
-1874); Rose Isabel (b.
-1878); Florence Lina (b.
-1880) and Mabel Cecele (b.
-1881).
+Chapman had four daughters: Eva Jane Louisa (born 1874); Rose Isabel (born 1878); Florence Lina (born 1880) and Mabel Cecele (born 1881).

 Chapman's eldest son, Montagu Robert Lawrence (1885–1971), became a physician and was a medical missionary in China.

 His second son, Colonel Thomas Edward Lawrence, died childless in a motorcycle accident in 1935, while his third and fourth sons, William George Lawrence (1889–1915) and Frank Helier Lawrence (1893–1915), also childless, were killed during the First World War.
 Second Lieutenant William George Lawrence died on 23 October 1915 while serving with the 13th Sqdn.
 Royal Flying Corps and the Oxford and Bucks Light Infantry; he is buried at St Souplet British Cemetery.
 Second Lieutenant Frank Helier Lawrence died on 9 May 1915 while serving with the 3rd Bn. attd.
 1st Bn.
 Gloucestershire Regiment; he is commemorated on the Le Touret Memorial.

 His fifth son, Arnold Walter Lawrence (1900–1991), married Barbara Thompson in 1925 and had one child, Jane Helen Thera Lawrence.
 In 1947, she married James Macdonald Cassels, who became Lyon Jones Professor of Physics in the University of Liverpool in 1960, and they had two children.

 Sarah Lawrence died in 1959, aged 98, in the Acland Nursing Home, Oxford.